thegivehub/app/docs/kyc/kyc-implementation-guide.md

 ### 10.1 Additional Features

 - Implement document upload for manual verification as a fallback
-- Add email notifications for verification state changes
+- Email notifications are sent for verification state changes
 - Create verification reminders for incomplete verifications
 - Build detailed analytics dashboards for conversion tracking